daniele88/WSN/README.md

 The firmware of the microcontroller was developed with CCStudio, an IDE provided by TI.
 The project could be built and tested with a MSP430 LaunchPad kit, provided by TI.
 The library to manage communication between MSP and CC2500 via SPI are from alvarop (https://github.com/alvarop/msp430-cc2500)
-See master_thesis.pdf for further details on the PCB of the nodes, on the architecture of the network, and the communication protocol (written and designed from scratch)
+See master_thesis.pdf (in Italian language) for further details on the PCB of the nodes, on the architecture of the network, and the communication protocol (written and designed from scratch)